 Tickets: Buy and print online.
 Always try to buy your tickets in advance, to save time when you get to the park.

 Strategy: As with any amusement park, arrive early (at least :30 minutes before opening) and hit the headliner attractions first (coasters).

-Traverse the park in a clockwise fashion twice, riding in the following order: Mr. Freeze, The Boss, Screamin' Eagle, and Batman (front row), then American Thunder (previously named Evel Knievel), Xcalibur, Big Spin, River King Mine Train, and Ninja.
+In 2015 SFSTL added a brand new dark ride/shooter called Justice League: Battle for Metropolis.
+It is the hottest ticket in the park and should be your first stop of the day.
+Following Justice League, traverse the park in a clockwise fashion twice, riding in the following order: Mr. Freeze, The Boss, Screamin' Eagle, and Batman (front row), then American Thunder (previously named Evel Knievel), Xcalibur, Pandemonium, Boomerang, River King Mine Train, and Ninja.
 If you move quickly, you can beat most of the crowds.
 If not, plan on getting a Flash Pass.
 By the time you complete this double circuit, you will have experienced the best the park has to offer.
 Once complete, you can back track hitting any of the midway attractions or water rides you like most.
-Also, plan on re-riding your favorite coasters again after dark as several of them (The Boss and Screamin' Eagle, in particular) offer excellent night rides.
+Also, plan on re-riding your favorite coasters again after dark as several of them (The Boss and Screamin' Eagle, in particular) offer decent night rides.

 There is a section of the park set aside for families with very young children (Bugs Bunny National Park), but the rides contained therein are very similar to those found at a touring carnival or county fair.
 Like most iron ride parks, Six Flags St. Louis does not offer a lot of thrills for those under 48" tall.